Positively Weighted Kernel Quadrature via Subsampling: Abstract

 \section{Abstract}

-We study kernel quadrature rules with positive weights for probability measures on general domains.
-Our theoretical analysis combines the spectral properties of the kernel with random sampling of points.
-This results in effective algorithms to construct kernel quadrature rules with positive weights and small worst-case error.
-Besides additional robustness, our numerical experiments indicate that this can achieve fast convergence rates that compete with the optimal bounds in well-known examples.
+We study kernel quadrature rules with convex weights.
+Our approach combines the spectral properties of the kernel with recombination results about point measures.
+This results in effective algorithms that construct convex quadrature rules using only access to i.i.d.~samples from the underlying measure and evaluation of the kernel and that result in a small worst-case error.
+In addition to our theoretical results and the benefits resulting from convex weights, our experiments indicate that this construction can compete with the optimal bounds in well-known examples. \footnote{Code: \url{https://github.com/satoshi-hayakawa/kernel-quadrature}}